Northern Utah WebSDR

 Salt Lake area 2 Meter and 70 cm receivers

-This system - which is part of the Northern Utah WebSDR - system allows user monitoring of the two meter band and the top 4 MHz (repeater outputs) of the 70 centimeter amateur radio band from a location in East Mill Creek, Utah along the east benches of the Salt Lake valley at an elevation of 4800 Ft ASL (1460 M), approximately 600 Ft (180 M)) above the valley floor.
+This server - which is part of the Northern Utah WebSDRsystem - allows reception of the two meter band, the top 4 MHz (repeater outputs) of the 70 centimeter amateur radio band and a portion of the air traffic control (ATC) band from a location in East Mill Creek, Utah along the east benches of the Salt Lake valley at an elevation of 4800 Ft (1460 M) ASL , approximately 600 Ft (180 M) above the valley floor.

-This receive system covers Salt Lake City and surrounding communities in the Salt Lake valley.
+This server's coverage includes Salt Lake City and surrounding communities in the Salt Lake valley.
 It has limited visibility into Davis and Weber counties to the north, Tooele county to the west, and only marginal coverage into the western portions of Utah County to the south.